Healthcare in the United Kingdom

 Despite there being separate health services for each country, the performance of the National Health Service (NHS) across the UK can be measured for the purpose of making international comparisons.
 In a 2017 report by the Commonwealth Fund ranking developed-country healthcare systems, the United Kingdom was ranked the best healthcare system in the world overall and was ranked the best in the following categories: Care Process (i.e. effective, safe, coordinated, patient-oriented) and Equity.
 The UK system was ranked the best in the world overall in the previous three reports by the Commonwealth Fund in 2007, 2010 and 2014.

 The UK's palliative care has also been ranked as the best in the world by the Economist Intelligence Unit.
 On the other hand, in 2005–09 cancer survival rates lagged ten years behind the rest of Europe, although survival rates later increased.
 In 2015, the UK was 14th (out of 35) in the annual Euro health consumer index.
-The index has been criticized by academics, however.
+The index has been criticised by academics, however.

 The 2018 OECD data, which incorporates in health a chunk of what in the UK is classified as social care, has the UK spending £3,121 per head.
-Healthcare spending as a share of the gross domestic product (GDP) has increased since 1997, where it was 6.8 percent.
-By 2019, healthcare expenditure in the UK amounted to 10.2 percent of GDP.
+Healthcare spending as a share of the gross domestic product (GDP) has increased since 1997, where it was 6.8 per cent.
+By 2019, healthcare expenditure in the UK amounted to 10.2 per cent of GDP.
 In 2017 the UK spent £2,989 per person on healthcare, around the median for members of the Organisation for Economic Co-operation and Development.